 Content Automation: The Strategic Value of a Turnkey Implementation

-In a recent blog post by our CEO, he draws an interesting comparison between the setup of up a rock concert and the setup of an investment content marketing automation solution.
-The point he makes in the post is that the behind-the-scenes logistics of an operation are often not fully realized or appreciated, even though they’re vital to the outcome.
+In a recent blog post by our CEO, he draws an interesting comparison between setting up a rock concert and setting up a content marketing automation solution for an investment management company.
+The point he makes in the post is that the critical behind-the-scenes logistics of an operation are often not fully realized or appreciated, even though they’re absolutely vital to the outcome.

 Think back to a concert you attended where you arrived a bit early.
-The roadies are getting all the equipment set up perfectly so that the band can just get up on stage, grab their instruments, and put on a great show.
-The roadies may not get the attention from all the screaming, raging fans but they deserve some serious recognition for the role they play.
+The roadies can be seen methodically working to get all the equipment set up perfectly so that the band can just get up on stage, grab their instruments, and put on a great show.
+The roadies and logistics teams don’t get the attention from all the screaming, raging fans but they deserve some serious recognition (and pay) for the role they play.

-So, how does this relate to automating your marketing collateral?
+So, how does this relate to automating investment marketing collateral?

 - Creating accurate and shared document templates